xetys/stytex.de/source/_posts/2016-02-01-spring-cloud-security-with-oauth2.markdown

 }
 ```

-To make the configuration non-confusing, I will use seperate configurations instead of mixing all in inside the Application class.
+To make the configuration non-confusing, I will use separate configurations instead of mixing all in inside the Application class.
 In both examples they are as they roll out from spring initialzr.

 ### OAuth2Configuration